codegefluester/ASReviews/README.md

 Usage
 =========
-Add the following files to your project:
+A sample project is included, but in case you want to start right away, add the following files from the sample project to your project:

 - ASReviews.h/.m
 - Review.h/.m